openkim/kim-tools/docs/source/index.rst

 -------------
 Prerequisites
 -------------
-Before installing the package using ``pip``, you will need to install AFLOW 4.0.4 or greater.
+Before installing the package using ``pip``, you will need to install AFLOW 4.0.5 or greater.
 The KIM API is required to run any Test Drivers that use LAMMPS, or to use KIM Models with ASE-only Test Drivers (recommeded). `GNU Units <https://www.gnu.org/software/units/>`_ is also required.
 You may have to do some configuration for your specific machine for things like Conda installation directories, ``pip`` installation directories, etc.

 AFLOW
 -----
-The installation script for ``kim-tools`` will check that the ``aflow`` executable is in your ``PATH`` and is version 4.0.4 or greater.
+The installation script for ``kim-tools`` will check that the ``aflow`` executable is in your ``PATH`` and is version 4.0.5 or greater.
 At the time of writing, AFLOW 4 is in prerelease at https://github.com/aflow-org/aflow, so the installation options may change, but the following options appear to work well so far:
    - Ubuntu precompiled binary
    - Ubuntu ``.deb`` package
    - Homebrew
-   - snap
+   - Build from source using the ``release_vcpkg`` preset (read their README carefully for requirements)

-   - Build from source using the ``release_vcpkg`` preset (read the README carefully for requirements)
+Installing AFLOW using ``snap`` does NOT work, as it does not have access to the files saved by the Python ``tempfile`` library (e.g. ``/tmp``), at least using default settings.

 KIM API and kimpy
 -----------------